 #8: Bounce away on a trampoline

 Never been to a trampoline park before?
-Well, it’s time to remedy that.
+Well, it’s time to remedy that this March Holidays.
 Head down to one of AMPED’s two locations, where you’ll be able to bounce on more than 5,000 square feet of interconnected trampolines.

 Psst: AMPED’s website cites a study from NASA saying that a 10 minute jump on a trampoline is equivalent to a 30 minute run.
 Get ready for a good workout!